Taitung railway station

-Taitung (台東車站 (Táidōng Chēzhàn)) is a railway station of Taiwan Railways Administration.
+Taitung (台東車站 (Táidōng Chēzhàn)) is a railway station of Taiwan Railway.
 It lies at the junction of the Hualien-Taitung line and the South-link line in Taitung City, Taitung County, Taiwan.

 History

-During the construction work of the back part of Taitung Station in 1980, a historic settlement area was discovered when graveyard containing several thousand slate coffins was unearthed, with some bodies still laid within.
+During the construction of the back part of Taitung station in 1980, a historic settlement area was discovered when a graveyard containing several thousand slate coffins was unearthed, with some bodies still within.
 Around 20,000 pieces of jade, pottery and stone tools were also found.
-This had caught the attention of the government to carry out archaeological work and build a national museum to preserve the artifacts.
+This caught the attention of the government to carry out archaeological work and build a national museum to preserve the artifacts.
 The area officially opened in 1997 as the Beinan Cultural Park.